Hands-on Gear Review

 Best Uses: Fastpacking, dayhikes, backpacking

 While we appreciate the Breeze's nimbleness and breathability, durability is a concern and the waterproofing isn't as effective compared to other midweight boots.
-A little heavier midweight boots, most notably the Salomon Quest 4D II GTX and Vasque St Elias GTX, earned much higher overall scores.
+Midweight boots such as the Salomon Quest 4D II GTX and Vasque St Elias GTX that are a little heavier earned much higher overall scores.
 These two award winners both offer more ankle stability, better wet weather performance, and are more durable.